k21971/EvilHack/doc/evilhack-changelog.md

 - Drow and spellbooks of light
 - Fix: error in drowcraft forge recipes
 - Drow that pray shouldn't be surrounded by 'shimmering light'
+- Fix: stacked food objects, weight not updating for split object in curses mode if eating was interrupted